 Sometimes it can be fun to revisit the treats of your childhood.
 I started by adding my own little twist to the pop tart with the these Cherry Berry Pop-Tarts.
-It was simple and use a pre-prepared crust.
-If you want to step it up a notch, these Homemade Brown Sugar and Cinnamon Pop-Tarts come with a homemade crust, sweet filling, and are baked till perfectly crunchy.
+It was simple and uses a pre-prepared crust.
+If you want to step it up a notch, these Homemade Brown Sugar Cinnamon Pop-Tarts come with a homemade crust, sweet filling, and are baked till perfectly crunchy.

 I have also played around with the recipe and with close monitoring, these homemade Pop-Tarts can also be rewarmed in your go ol’ toaster!
 I create a little envelope with parchment paper and toast it for about 30-45 seconds.
 It’s stays crispy and warms through out.
 The sugar doesn’t melt and you are immediately brought back to your youth when the toaster pops!

-The recipe yield 1 dozen pastries but you could definitely make them and freeze them.
+The recipe yield 1 dozen pastries, but you could definitely make them and freeze them.
 If reheating for a crowd, place them in the oven or pull them out individually and use your toaster (as previously mentioned!)

 Don’t be scared by the seemingly long list of ingredients.
 It’s worth the effort and the short wait time!
 You haven’t lived until you have tried a homemade pop tart!